ethanthoma/personal-website/README.md

 It will run tailwindcss, templ, and air.
 Simply run `make live`.

 > [!TIP]
-> You can also locally deply the docker image using `make docker`.
+> You can also locally deploy the docker image using `make docker`.

 The webserver port is set in the [flake](./flake.nix).
 You also need a dotenv file.
 It should contain: